 If you are uploading a server certificate to use with Amazon CloudFront, you must specify a path using the

-).To use the AWS Tools for Windows PowerShell to upload a certificate, use Publish-IAMServerCertificate.
+--path option.
+The path must begin with /cloudfront and must include a trailing slash (for example, /cloudfront/test/).To use the AWS Tools for Windows PowerShell to upload a certificate, use Publish-IAMServerCertificate.

 Retrieving a Server Certificate (IAM API)